fertrig/trigoso.xyz/static/resume.md

 Tech lead for a team of 15 software professionals.
 Responsible for building UI features in web and mobile applications using Flutter, Flutter Web, Riverpod, and gRPC.
-Designed a framework for AI tools and humans.
+Designed an AI-augmented framework for AI and humans.
 The framework enables AI tools to be successful at generating code from requirements, and the generated code is easy for humans to verify.
 Designed new features, backend APIs, UI components, and CI/CD pipelines.
 Implemented reusable components and services: Pluto Grid, Auth0, etc.
 Reworked large areas of the product due to performance and quality issues.